apache/pulsar/site2/website/versioned_docs/version-2.8.2/concepts-messaging.md

 #### Shared

-In *shared* or *round robin* mode, multiple consumers can attach to the same subscription.
+In *shared* or *round robin* type, multiple consumers can attach to the same subscription.
 Messages are delivered in a round robin distribution across consumers, and any given message is delivered to only one consumer.
 When a consumer disconnects, all the messages that were sent to it and not acknowledged will be rescheduled for sending to the remaining consumers.

 In the diagram below, **Consumer-C-1** and **Consumer-C-2** are able to subscribe to the topic, but **Consumer-C-3** and others could as well.

 > **Limitations of Shared type**
 > When using Shared type, be aware that:
 > * Message ordering is not guaranteed.
 > * You cannot use cumulative acknowledgment with Shared type.